Larry Davis Will Be Remembered for How He Lived

 Each year, even as his health deteriorated, he traveled to Washington, D.C., to lobby his congressman for more research funding and for laws to ban all asbestos use.
 He circulated petitions, built a website, gave speeches on the topic.

-He was honored more than once for his work by the Mesothelioma Applied Research Foundation (MARF) and ADAO, America’s two most influential advocacy groups.
+He was honored more than once for his work by a nation mesothelioma research foundation and the ADAO.

 In April, he was scheduled to speak at the ADAO’s annual conference in California, but he had grown too sick to travel so far from his South Florida home.
 His brother accepted the award in his place, providing a stirring talk in his honor.